MicrosoftDocs/power-automate-docs/articles/minit/settings.md

 ## About

-Display the minit version information.
+Display the Process Mining desktop app version information.

 1. On the title bar, select the gear icon > **About**.